This resource has been fully reviewed and updated by a member of The Open Sanctuary Project team as of October 5, 2022.

 After The Event

-Once the event is over and the sanctuary is cleaned-up and quiet, it can be really helpful to reflect on the event.
+Once the event is over and the sanctuary is cleaned-up and quiet, it can be really helpful to reflect on the event and conduct a program evaluation.
 Schedule a time to discuss how the event went with staff and volunteer leadership, preferably within a few days of the event’s conclusion.
 Discussions and feedback will help you refine your large event practices and policies and ensure that the next one is even better!
 And remember to express your gratitude to your staff and volunteers for a job well done!